Using Payment analytics and insights to grow your business

 Acquirer health check

-Merchants with a Multi-acquirer setup can greatly benefit from insights on all their acquirers.
+Merchants with a Multi-acquirer setup can greatly benefit from payment analytics on all their acquirers.
 It’s important to partner with a payment platform that can create a consolidated dashboard using a slew of information like the acquirer’s platform health, performance, and historic track record.
 A health check of such kind would include each acquirer’s success rate, reasons for unsuccessful transactions, currency-based conversion rates, and easy-to-navigate distribution graphs for the same.

 Insights into individual transactions